Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Implementation of CRS

-The forward process is simulated using the training dataset for computing $v_{\mathrm{FID}}(\alpha)$, as shown in Algorithm \ref{app_alg:compute_vfid}.
-One of the inputs $\{ \alpha_{t} \}_{t=0, ..., T}$ needs to be discretized to approximately represent the functional form of $v(\alpha)$ through linear interpolation.
-In our experiments, we set

-where $T=1000$, and set $p$ to $2$ and $1$ for the diffusion processes in pixel space and latent space, respectively.
-For the feature model $\bm{\phi}$, we used the Inception-V3 model trained on ImageNet classification for the pixel-space diffusion process.
-For the latent-space diffusion process, however, we need a feature model trained in the latent space embedded using the autoencoder.
-We trained ResNet50 on ImageNet classification in the latent space embedded by the autoencoder and used it as the feature model $\bm{\phi}$.
-Note that a trained diffusion model is not necessary for computing $v_{\mathrm{FID}}(\alpha)$.
-Once $v_{\mathrm{FID}}(\alpha)$ is computed, we can obtain noise schedules by solving Eq. (\ref{eq:crs_eq}).

-The dependence of CRS-$v_{\mathrm{FID}}$ on hyperparameter $\xi$ is illustrated in Fig. \ref{app_fig:crs_vfid_xi_dependence}.
-CRS-$v_{\mathrm{FID}}$ is computed on LSUN Horse 256 $\times$ 256 for the pixel-space diffusion process.
-As $\xi$ is increased, more timesteps are allocated to the region with low-noise level.
+Algorithm \ref{app_alg:compute_vfid} presents the pseudocode for computing $v_{\mathrm{FID}}(\alpha)$, and hyperparameters are summarized in Tabel \ref{app_tab:hyperparameters_vfid}.
+Once the forward process is defined, $v(\alpha)$ can be computed by simulating the forward diffusion using the training dataset.
+Since this procedure is independent of model parameters, it only needs to be executed once prior to training the diffusion model.

+It is important to note that, in latent-space diffusion models, the probability-distributional change must be measured in the latent space embedded by the autoencoder, as the Gaussian approximation in Eq. (\ref{eq:gaussian_approx}) applies to the diffusion process defined in the latent space.
+Therefore, for latent-space models, we trained a ResNet-50 \citep{resnet} classifier on ImageNet in the autoencoder's latent space and use it as the feature extractor $\bm{\phi}$.

+To compute $v(\alpha)$, we discretize the range of $\alpha$ using a one-dimensional grid $\{ \alpha_t \}_{t=0,\dots,T}$ and approximate the continuous function via linear interpolation.
+In our experiments, we define the discretized grid of $\alpha$ values as:

+where $T = 1000$.
+For pixel-space diffusion models, where $v(\alpha)$ exhibits sharp variation near $\alpha \simeq 1$, we set $p = 2$ to allocate more evaluation points in that region.
+For latent-space models, where $v(\alpha)$ is more uniformly distributed, we use $p = 1$.

-The computation time of $v_{\mathrm{FID}}(\alpha)$ is proportional to the number of images in the training dataset.
-For the pixel-space diffusion process, it takes about 35 hours for LSUN Horse 256 $\times$ 256 with 2M images using eight A100 GPUs.
-For the latent-space diffusion process, it takes about 12 hours for ImageNet 256 $\times$ 256 with 1.28M images using eight A100 GPUs.
-The computation of $v_{\mathrm{FID}}(\alpha)$ needs to be executed only once before training the diffusion model, and the computation time is sufficiently small compared with the training time of the diffusion model.
+The computational cost of $v(\alpha)$ is proportional to the number of training images.
+For the pixel-space diffusion process on LSUN Horse 256$\times$256 with 2M images, the computation takes approximately 35 hours using eight A100 GPUs.
+For the latent-space process on ImageNet 256$\times$256 with 1.28M images, it takes about 12 hours using eight A100 GPUs.
+To address the scalability issue for large-scale datasets, we introduce a practical alternative in Sec. \ref{sec:experiments_practical_alternative}.